gl-inet/docs-iot/docs/thread_board_router/gl-s20/gl-s20_tool_app.md

 - **Skip parameter:** This parameter specifies the maximum number of consecutive periodic broadcast events that the receiver can skip after successfully receiving the periodic broadcast packet, in the range [0, 499];
 - **Timeout period:** This parameter specifies the maximum time allowed between successful receptions.
 If this time is exceeded, synchronization will be lost, range [10, 16384];
-- **Configuration list:** The parameter configuration list of the device to be synchronized, and up to 4 peer devices that are broadcast periodically can be synchronized.
-To synchronize, you can configure a device with up to 4 peer devices which are broadcasded periodically.Each synchronized device needs to provide three parameters: the device address type, address, and SID.
+- **Configuration list:** Up to 4 periodic broadcast devices can be synchronized on this list.
+Each synchronized device needs to provide three parameters: the device address type, address, and SID.
 - **Address type:** Public address and random address can be selected;
 - **Address:** The MAC address of the device to be synchronized, which is required to be filled in with a 12-character MAC without ":" format;
 - **SID:** Used to identify periodic broadcasts, range [0, 15];